buda-base/asset-manager/docs/user/Audit Tool/AuditToolOperation-1.0.md

 runs that use:
 - the default property
 - a much smaller value, defined in `user.properties`
-- an override of that smaller value defined in the shell script.
+- an override of that smaller value defined in the system parameters (for administrators only).

 Ex 1.
 No `user.properties` file, `shell.properties` value of `400K` used.
 Tests pass
 ```shell